 Tempi, balance, and instrumental timbre: these key issues of performance and recording practice may be reviewed one by one.

 Another issue of authenticity might also be considered in relation to tempi: the question of relative tempi as between movements of a concerto.
-Many believe that the ultra-slow middle movement contrasting with excessively fast and often hectic outer movements was a 19th century creation.
+Many performances today offer an ultra-slow middle movement contrasting with excessively fast and often hectic outer movements.
 The respected Romanian/French conductor/composer Georges Enesco believed that the three movements of a baroque concerto (or sonata for that matter) should be approximately equal in duration, that the slow movements should be faster than current practice, and the "fast" movements should be slower.
-He put this principle into practice in his wonderful Bach clavier concerto recordings, now long ago deleted.
+He put this principle into practice in his wonderful Bach clavier concerto recordings, which you can hear complete from the Baroque Music Library.
 Internal evidence of the music itself suggests that the difference between the two outer, and the middle movement was one of character not speed.
-The outer movements would be lively and outgoing, while the center movement would be more introspective or lyrical.
+The outer movements would be lively and outgoing, while the centre movement would be more introspective or lyrical.
 Thurston Dart, a major pioneer in the search for authenticity in performance during the 1960s, was also of this view.

 As a simple rule, "slow" movements should move along gracefully, never drag, while "fast" movements should never express haste, and should always respect the player of the fastest notes, so that every note is distinct.
 As Alessandro Scarlatti wrote in a letter to the Grand Duke Ferdinando de' Medici: Where 'grave' is marked, I do not mean 'melancolico'; 'allegro' should be judged so that too much is not demanded of the singer.
 And the literal translation of the Italian Vivace is "lively" - not ultra-fast!